-Your readers will want a routine, post 3 times a week, weekdays are better for traffic, and post between 9-12 am. and 5-9pm because these will offer higher social media interaction rates.
-So, try Monday, Wednesday and Friday, split test between the AM and PM slot to optimise….
+Your readers will want a routine, post three times a week, weekdays are better for traffic, and time them between 9-12 am. and 5-9pm because these will offer higher social media interaction rates.
+So, try Monday, Wednesday and Friday, split test between the AM and PM slot to optimise…

-Post when you have something important, sensible or helpful to say.
-If you’ve picked a good industry to be part of, and are going to succeed, you’ll post often enough to get the job done.
+Post when you have something valuable, sensible or helpful to say.
+If you’ve picked a great industry to be part of, and are going to succeed, you’ll post often enough to get the job done.
 You’ll post about the right topics at the right time because you will be tuned in to the industry, and your audience.

 The same applied to the length of a post.
-Twitter aside, don’t tailor the length of a post based on a preconceived idea – especially one from a guru!
+Twitter aside, don’t tailor the word count of an article based on a preconceived idea – especially one from a guru!

-Write naturally, don’t count the words.
+Write naturally; don’t count the words.
 Take as many words as needed to make your point.
-This could be 200, or 5000 it doesn’t matter.
-Never stretch a 200 word point to 1000, or a 1000 word post to 2000.
-What’ll happen it that you will lose your reader, either through adding fluff or filler, or from allowing yourself to drop your creative standards and slip out of ‘the zone’.
+It could be 200, or 5000 it doesn’t matter.
+Never stretch a 200-word point to 1000, or a 1000 word post to 2000.
+What’ll happen it that you will lose your reader, either through adding fluff or filler or from allowing yourself to drop your creative standards and slip out of ‘the zone’.

-If you shouldn’t pay too much attention to ‘Guru’s’, who can you learn from?
+If you shouldn’t pay too much attention to ‘Guru’s’, where can you learn?

-I have three favourite places that I like to learn from, places where I experience the most valuable lessons, and life changing experiences…
+I have three favourite places where I like to learn — areas where I experience the most valuable lessons and life-changing experiences.

 In reverse order of importance, here they are:

-1) The best Podcasts, Books, and articles from non-fiction and business sources OUTSIDE of the industry that I make my living in.
+1) The best Podcasts, Books, and articles from non-fiction and business sources OUTSIDE of the industry where I make my living.

 That might seem counter-intuitive, and I do follow what is happening in my industry.
-When we read and listen to information in subjects that we are already familiar with, we tend to hear the same things.
-This is especially the case when we get to the stage of mastery, we are very likely to follow the words of those that we share an opinion with.
+When we read and listen to the information in subjects that we are already familiar with, we tend to hear the same things.
+It’s especially the case when we get to the stage of mastery; we are very likely to follow the words of those whom we share an opinion.

-When we learn about new topics, we get ideas about how these principles can apply to our own industry.
-A cross-pollination of the best ideas from other arenas.
+When we learn about new topics, we get ideas about how these principles can apply to our industry — cross-pollination of the best ideas from other areas.

 If you’re one of the first people to bring a successful idea, technique or product to a new market, massive growth can occur.